garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 A hit from that buddah tye
 Going round and round the driveway
 Now it's coming my way
-And i'm zoned out at a young age
+And I'm zoned out at a young age
 And the whole spruce street was my stage
 Peep now back then I was in the 8th grade steady
 But niggas my age was getting paid already